Mike Potts: But You Can Call Him Fingers

 The Baker House, in need of New Years Entertainment, asked Mike to put together a swing band.
 Dave was the obvious choice for a front man, and after a successful night, Dave and Mike began playing at the Baker House every Friday.
 It was just a couple weeks later that “Felix an Fingers” was officially born.

 Along with F&F, Mike also had a successful online music studio where he would teach primarily piano lessons to students across the country.
 The website is still up – Playwhatyouwant.com – but hasn’t been updated in years (he’s been a little busy recently!).

 Dueling pianos aside, Mike has the privilege of being the Music Director for the Raue Center’s in house production company Williams Street Repertory.
 This professional theater company has Mike music directing 2-3 productions each year.

 Currently, Mike spends his days on the phone speaking with clients and F&F performers while managing the business along side his wife Jessica.
-They have a cat (Chino), a piano (currently unnamed), and a few sets of ear plugs.
+They have a young Son (Elliott), a cat (Chino), a piano (currently unnamed), and a few sets of ear plugs.

 “Take cold showers and you’ll be able to beat e-coli!
 It’s true!”